Thomson Reuters Review (2026): Westlaw AI, Legal AI, $20B+ Revenue

 Frequently Asked Questions

-What is Thomson Reuters and what do they build?
+What is Thomson Reuters and what does it do?